 If you have a particular skill or interest, such as music, fashion, drama or sport, try developing it and meeting like-minded people on a residential summer school or workshop.

 Some – such as the National Youth Music Theatre or the National Youth Orchestra require audtions, but many do not.
 Some are hugely expensive, but others, run more by enthusiasts than commercial operators, may be more affordable.

 There are also some academic summer schools designed to help you prepare for university- see more about them on our education pages here.

 They may sound like an oxymoron, but a working holiday – either volunteering or for payment – offers lots of advantages:

-- they are a low cost way of discovering new places and experiencing new things
+- they’re a low cost way of discovering new places and experiencing new things

-- you have the security of being in an organised programme
+- you’ve got the security of being in an organised programme

-- you will meet new people and learn new skills
+- you’ll meet new people and learn new skills

 - you can try new things with new friends in your time off